chengdada123/Proxmox-VE-for-WHMCS/README.md

     If you have proven and public git-logged experience, or similar, please say g'day.

     Please note: We are only looking for high-quality applicants with spare time.
-    As it stands, we won't have much spare dev time for PVEWHMCS in early 2025.
+    As it stands, we won't have much spare dev time for PVEWHMCS in 2025.

 - Configure VM/CT plans with custom CPU/RAM/VLAN/On-boot/Bandwidth/etc
 - Automatically Provision VMs & CTs in **Proxmox VE** from **WHMCS** easily